Cushing Disease and Cushing Syndrome

 - An estimated 10 to 15 cases per million people are affected yearly.

-- Cushing disease most commonly affects adults aged 20 to 50 years and females.
+- Cushing disease most commonly affects adults 20 to 50 years old and is more prevalent in females.

 - 2–5% prevalence reported in difficult-to-control diabetics with obesity and hypertension (HTN)